-The City of Fredericton has moved an emblem of its namesake ship to a more prominent location.
+The City of Fredericton has relocated a symbolic representation of its eponymous ship to a more visible site.

-For several years it was tucked away by City Hall, but has now been placed on the walking path along the St. John River in downtown Fredericton.
+A frigate anchor, a naval gift deriving from the anchor collection used on the HMCS Fredericton, has been moved.
+For several years, it was discretely situated near City Hall but has now found a new home on the pedestrian path along the St. John River in downtown Fredericton.

-HMCS Fredericton (FFH 337) is a Halifax-class frigate that has served in the Canadian Forces since 1994.
-Frederictonis the eighth ship in her class which is based on the Canadian Patrol Frigate Project.
-She is the second vessel to carry the designation HMCS Fredericton.
+The HMCS Fredericton (FFH 337) is a Halifax-class frigate that has been a part of the Canadian Forces since 1994.
+As the eighth vessel in her class, she is rooted in the Canadian Patrol Frigate Project.
+This is the second vessel to bear the HMCS Fredericton title.

-Fredericton was laid down on 25 April 1992 at Saint John Shipbuilding Ltd., Saint John and launched on 26 June 1993.
-She was officially commissioned into the CF on 10 September 1994 and carries the hull classification symbol 337.
+Fredericton’s construction started on 25 April 1992 at Saint John Shipbuilding Ltd., Saint John, and she was launched on 26 June 1993.
+She was officially inducted into the Canadian Forces on 10 September 1994, with the hull classification symbol 337.

-She is assigned to Maritime Forces Atlantic (MARLANT) and is homeported at CFB Halifax.
+Assigned to Maritime Forces Atlantic (MARLANT), she is docked at CFB Halifax.